ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 }
 ```

-Upon connecting a cell view to the DOM, we will attach an event listener for each event type in `columnDelegatedEvents`.
+Upon connecting a cell view to the DOM, we will attach an event listener for each event type in `columnInternals.delegatedEvents`.
 The handler will wrap the original event in a new `CustomEvent` and dispatch that to the column.

 ```TS
 this.addEventListener(delegatedEventName, event => {